-5 Summary and Conclusions
+5 Summary and conclusions

-The 2019-2020 black summer fires in Australia emitted large amounts of trace gases and aerosols.
+The 2019-2020 black summer fires in Australia emitted large quantities of trace gases and aerosols.
 In this study, we focused on the analysis of two trace gases: CO and NO2.
-Based on the total columns (mean and maximum) from TROPOMI observations and the fire intensity from MODIS in late 2019 to early 2020, we estimated the ERs of NO2 relative to CO for 395 each day over three selected areas with savanna and temperate forest vegetation.
-For temperate forest fires, the ER was $1.57 \pm$ 1.71 which is consistent with previous studies.
+Based on the total columns (mean and maximum) from TROPOMI observations and the fire intensity from MODIS in late 2019 to early 2020, we estimated the ERs of NO2 relative to CO for each day over three selected areas with savanna and temperate forest vegetation.
+For temperate forest fires, the ER was $1.57 \pm 1.71$ , which is consistent with previous studies.
 For savanna vegetation fires, the ER ranged from $2.0 \pm 2.36$ to $2.6 \pm 1.92$ , which is slightly lower compared to other studies.
-These differences could be traced back to different measurement techniques used, their spatial resolutions, nonlinear sensitivities to gas densities in the boundary layer, and larger NO2 natural variability due to its short lifetime, all of which suggest that further validation of satellite products and investigations of more cases are 400 required.
-For example, aircraft measurements from NASA airborne campaigns could be used to validate TROPOMI satellitederived CO and NO2 concentrations.
-The satellite-derived concentrations and emission estimates also could be compared with simulations from dynamical models (e.g., Weather Research and Forecasting model coupled to Chemistry, Community Modeling and Analysis System).
+These differences could be traced back to different measurement techniques used, their spatial resolutions, nonlinear sensitivities to gas densities in the boundary layer, and larger NO2 natural variability due to its short lifetime, all of which suggest that further validation of satellite products and investigations of more cases are required.
+For example, aircraft measurements from NASA airborne campaigns could be used to validate TROPOMI satellite-derived CO and NO2 concentrations.
+The satellite-derived concentrations and emission estimates could also be compared with simulations from dynamical models (e.g., Weather Research and Forecasting model coupled to Chemistry, Community Modeling and Analysis System).
 Further advanced techniques to improve the calibration and retrieval algorithm could be used to improve the estimates of emissions and emission factors.
-For instance, even though we used the improved TROPOMI $NO_2$ 405 data from Van Geffen et al. (2022) in this study, it still has a negative bias when compared with ground-based observations, which probably is due to the relatively coarse resolution $(1^{\circ} \times 1^{\circ})$ of the a priori profiles used.
-Taking advantage of higherresolution profile shapes can lead to better retrieval of tropospheric columns over emission hotspots (Douros et al., 2022).
-Additionally, considering the short lifetime of NO2, the NO2 tropospheric column could be corrected using boundary layer
+For instance, even though we used the improved TROPOMI NO2 data from Van Geffen et al. (2022) in this study, they still have a negative bias when compared with ground-based observations, which probably is due to the relatively coarse resolution $(1^{\circ} \times 1^{\circ})$ of the a priori profiles used.
+Taking advantage of higher-resolution profile shapes can lead to better retrieval of tropospheric columns over emission hotspots (Douros et al., 2022).
+Additionally, considering the short lifetime of NO2, the NO2 tropospheric column could be corrected using boundary layer temperature and OH concentration, as described in the work of Lama et al. (2019)

-Using the methods from Mebust et al. (2011) and Adams et al. (2019), net emission fluxes were estimated by using a 14-day CO effective lifetime and a 2.5-hour NO2 effective lifetime, and EFs were calculated.
-The TROPOMI-derived NOx EFs were 1.48 g kg-1 and 1.51 g kg-1 for savanna and temperate forest fires, respectively, which are lower than previous studies while the CO EFs were 107.39 g kg-1 for savanna fires and 136.41 g kg-1 for the temperate forest.
-Our study on both savanna and temperate forest fire emissions demonstrates the capability and limitations of TROPOMI data for the study of the regional

-415 temperate forest fire emissions demonstrates the capability and limitations of TROPOMI data for the study of the regional variability of combustion characteristics and their impacts on regional atmospheric composition and air quality.
+Using the methods from Mebust et al. (2011) and Adams et al. (2019), net emission fluxes were estimated by using a 14 d CO effective lifetime and a 2.5 h NO2 effective lifetime, and EFs were calculated.
+The TROPOMI-derived NOx EFs were 1.48 and 1.51 gkg-1 for savanna and temperate forest fires, respectively, which are lower than previous studies, while the CO EFs were 107.39 gkg-1 for savanna fires and 136.41 g kg-1 for the temperate forest.
+Our study on both savanna and temperate forest fire emissions demonstrates the capability and limitations of TROPOMI data for the study of the regional variability of combustion characteristics and their impacts on regional atmospheric composition and air quality.
 Benefiting from the global coverage of TROPOMI and its high spatial resolution, the method used in our study could be applied to different vegetation wildfires at various scales, even the burning of fossil fuel in megacities.